padraigfl/vuex-api-practice/README.md

 # vue-pokeapi

-> a simple vuex project connected to a read only api
+A simple vuex project connected to a read only api, built with vue-cli it uses all of the default setup options as listed below.

+Tests are somewhat limited and currently broken due to the inefficient loading processes I seem to have in place, likely using the wrong trigger events to initiate some changes but the watchers seem slow in general too.

+`npm run dev` and `npm run test` are the tested operations

 ## Build Setup